Artyom17/layers/README.md

 #### Problems to solve
 * Performance and judder

-  Objects and textures rendered as composition layers render at the frame rate of the compositor, the refresh rate of the HMD, instead of rendering at the application frame rate.
-Because of this, the composition layers are less prone to judder.
+  Composition layers are presented at the frame rate of the compositor (i.e. native refresh rate of HMD) rather than at the application frame rate.
+Even when the application is not updating the layer's rendering at the native refresh rate of the compositor, the compositor still might be able to re-project the existing rendering to the proper pose.
+This means smoother rendering and less judder.

-  A powerful feature of layers is that each can be a different resolution.
-This allows an application to scale to lower performance systems by dropping resolution on the main eye-buffer render that shows the virtual world, but keeping essential information, such as text or a map, in a different layer at a higher resolution.
+  A powerful feature of layers is that each of them may have different resolution.
+This allows the application to scale down the main eye buffer resolution on low performance systems, but keeping essential information, such as text or a map, in a different layer at a higher resolution.

-* Legibility / visual fiedlity
+* Legibility / visual fidelity

-  Resolution for eye-buffers for 3D world rendering can be set to relatively low values especially on lower peformance systems.
-Rendering any high fidelity content, such as text, will be impossible in this case.
-As it was mentioned above, each layer may have its own resolution and it will be resampled only once by the compositor, in contrary to the traditional approach with rendering layers via WebGL where the layer's content got resampled at least twice: once when rendering into WebGL eye-buffer (and losing a lot of resolution due to limited eye-buffer resolution) and the second time by the compositor.
+  The resolution for eye-buffers for 3D world rendering can be set to relatively low values especially on low performance systems.
+It would be impossible to render high fidelity content, such as text, in this case.
+As it was mentioned above, each layer may have its own resolution and it will be re-sampled only once by the compositor (in contrary to the traditional approach with rendering layers via WebGL where the layer's content got re-sampled at least twice: once when rendering into WebGL eye-buffer (and losing a lot of details due to limited eye-buffer resolution) and the second time by the compositor).

 * Power consumption / battery life

-  Super critical for mobile AR/VR headset.
-Due to reduced rendering pipeline, lack of double sampling, no need to update the layer's rendering each frame the power consumption is expected to be improved vs traditional way of rendering and compositing layers via WebGL.
+  Power consumption is super critical for mobile AR/VR headsets.
+Due to reduced rendering pipeline, lack of double sampling, no need to update the layer's rendering each frame the power consumption is expected to be improved versus traditional way of rendering and compositing layers via WebGL.

 * Latency

   Pose sampling for composition layers may occur at the very end of the frame and then certain techniques could be used to update the layer's pose to match it with the most recent HMD pose.
-Such techniques include, but not limited to, Asynchronous Timewarp, Asyncshronous Spacewarp, Positional Timewarp, etc. This may significantly reduce the effective latency for the layers' rendering and as a result improve overall experience.
+Such techniques include, but not limited to, Asynchronous Timewarp, Asynchronous Spacewarp, Positional Timewarp, etc. This may significantly reduce the effective latency for the layers' rendering and as a result improve overall experience.

 #### Goals of the proposal
+The idea of the proposal is to add pretty basic concept of the layers into WebXR spec and agree on general approach.
-* Introduce basic layers into WebXR spec and the way how layers should be provided from user's code to Browser;
+* Introduce a concept of layers into WebXR spec and the way how layers should be provided from user's code to Browser;
 * Define ways to get layers capabilities, such as maximum number of supported layers, supported types of layers, etc;
 * Define ways to provide image source to layers; such image sources should be able to wrap internal high-efficient zero-copying render targets (such as "compositor swapchains");
-* Specify each layer type (quad, cylinder, equirect, cubemap), provide details for properties / methods for each layer;
 * Make sure the layers part of WebXR spec is extensible for any future additions and minimizing need for breaking changes in future;
-* Provide initial IDL.

-#### Non-goals
-The idea of the proposal is to add pretty basic concept of the layers into WebXR spec and agree on general approach.
-Therefore, the following topics are probably non-goals for this proposal and they could be moved to a separate proposal once this one becomes a thing:
-* DOM layers details;
-* Video layer details;
-* Hittestable layers.

-### Example use cases
+### Examples of use cases

 Composition layers are useful for displaying information, text, video, or textures that are intended to be focal objects in your scene.
-Composition layers can also be useful for displaying simple environments and backgrounds to your scene.
+Composition layers could also be useful for displaying simple environments and backgrounds to your scene.

 One of the very common use cases of WebXR is 180 and/or 360 photos or videos, both - equirect and cubemaps.
 Usual implementation involves a lot of CPU and GPU power and the result is usually pretty poor in terms of visual quality, latency and power consumption (the latter is especially critical for mobile / standalone devices, such as Oculus Go, Quest, Vive Focus, ML1, HoloLens, etc).

 Another example where composition layers are going to shine is displaying text or high resolution textures in the virtual world.
 Since composition layers allow to sample source texture at full resolution without downsampling to the resolution of the eye buffers (which is usually much lower than the physical resolution of the device's screen(s)) the readability of the text is going to be significantly improved.
-I would propose two types of composition layers for the text - quad and cylinder.
-While cylinder layer is harder to implement than a simple Quad, it provides much better way to display readable text in VR space.
-But if the cylinder layer is not supported by the certain hardware or the browser then the Quad layer could be used.

 ### Implementation overview